mmkulmala/DrugSafetyReportAPI/README.md

 Architectural overview
 ===
 ---
-In this section will go through Drug Safety Report API in detail.
+In this section we will go through Drug Safety Report API in detail.
 First by showing the architectural image and then go through the architectural parts and decisions.

 ![Drug Safety Report architecture](./docs/architecture/architecture.png)